header3

 Beach Microplastics

-Microplastics in Mangrove and Beach Sediments on Southeast Florida Barrier Islands is quantifying the abundance and variation of microplastics in mangrove and beach sediments on Southeast Florida barrier islands, which are vulnerable and important coastal ecosystems.
-Sediment from the back barrier mangroves and the open coast beaches at three regionally similar but geomorphically distinct study sites throughout Palm Beach County are being evaluated for spatiotemporal variability of microplastics.
+Microplastics in Beach and Mangrove Sediments: focuses on mangrove and beach sediments on Southeast Florida barrier islands, which are vulnerable and important coastal ecosystems.
+Sediment from the back barrier mangroves and the open coast beaches at three regionally similar but geomorphically distinct study sites throughout Palm Beach County were evaluated for spatiotemporal variability of microplastics.

-Funded by National Parks Conservation Association, 2022-2023
+Funded by National Parks Conservation Association, 2022-2023 & 2023-2024

 Coastal